Germany's Baerbock warns China over Russia support – DW – 12/02/2024

 "Drones from Chinese factories and North Korean troops attacking peace in the center of Europe violate our core European security interests," Baerbock said.

-While regularly calling for de-escalation, Beijing is considered to be Russia's most important source of support and has not condemned Russia's actions in Ukraine.
+While advocating for de-escalation, Beijing continues to support Russia and has not condemned its actions in Ukraine.

 EV tariffs on the agenda